danielbrendel/dnyAquaShell/README.md

 DLL plugins.

 ## Basic commands:
-* require # Attempts to load a plugin library.
+* require (library) # Attempts to load a plugin library.
 Only needed when not running in interactive mode
 * exec (scriptfile) # Executes a script file
-* sys (string) # Passes the string to the Windows batch system
+* sys (string) (opt:storage var) # Attempts to run the expression as a windows command.
+If a result var is provided the output is stored in it, else the output gets echoed.
 * run (file) (args) (dir) # Attempts to launch a specified file
 * listlibs # Lists all shell plugin libraries
 * quit # Exists the shell